This page is currently being updated to take account of the latest guidelines.

 Situations in which it is not necessary to wear a mask

-If you just pass someone briefly while out walking, jogging, cycling or shopping (cantonal regulations reserved), then you do not need to wear a mask.
-The risk of becoming infected by the breath of another person in these situations is very slight.
+If you just pass someone briefly while out walking, jogging or cycling, then you do not need to wear a mask.

 Different types of mask